East Galapagos Islands

 Coamaño Island (Caamaño)

 Is a small island just outside the bay.
 An easy dive.
 Sea lions join you as soon as you enter the water.
 There are also marine iguanas and tropical fishes.

 Punta Estrada (Sea Turtle Canyon) is a point to the west of Academy Bay.
 Waves and currents are quite moderate here.
 You can see stingrays, marine iguanas feeding, sea lions, green sea turtles, golden rays, whitetip reef sharks.
 If you go to the east side of the point where a channel leads towards the mangroves you might also see pelicans which dive into the shallow waters there.

 El Bajo Solmar, a nice dive site which lies in the south of the Academy bay.
 A bajo (Spanish for low) is the name for a submerged shoal.
 Around these places usually a lot of fish gather.
 You might find whitetip sharks, morays, eagle rays, stingrays and turtles.

-The Guy Fawkes island are two crescent-shaped islands and two small rocks and lie to the northwest of the coast of Santa Cruz.
+The Guy Fawkes island is two crescent-shaped islands and two small rocks and lie to the northwest of the coast of Santa Cruz.
 Diving here is easy with not much current.